raditted/raditted/README.md

 <div align="left">
 Hello <b>Github</b>, Hello <b>World</b>, and Hello <b>Everyone</b> my name is <b>Radithya Mahesa</b>, you can call me <b>Radit</b>. i am a student of SMKS Mahardika Batujajar. 👋🎓<br><br>

-I'm very interested in the world of programming. my biggest target is to become a reliable backend developer although I like to build web development too 👾👨‍💻
+I'm very interested in the world of programming. my biggest target is to become a backend developer although I like to build web development too 👾👨‍💻

-I always dive into the world of the internet 24/7 so I won't miss any of the latest events and happenings in the Fourth Industrial Revolution
-😎

 Btw, I have certificates too ~<br>
 <p>check it out👇:</p>